 Next, install the Stripe plugin and configure your API keys within the plugin settings.

-Once you’ve configured the plugin, we’ll create a workflow that subscribes a users to a current subscription product.
+Once you’ve configured the plugin, we’ll create a workflow that subscribes a user to a current subscription product.

-Using a popup element, we’ll create a seamless experience that processes a payment, all without having to redirect the user from their current on-page experience.
+Using a popup element, we’ll create a seamless experience that processes a payment based on the subscription price the creator has determined, all without having to redirect the user from their current on-page experience.

 At this point, we’ll also need to update the type of content for the popup to be a tier.
 This will allow us to send through the relevant data from the selected tier.